LesterGallagher/LesterGallagher.github.io/_posts/2018-10-30-creating-an-atom-feed-reader-with-javascript.md

   websites and more.
 Also works as a classic RSS/Atom reader.
 portal_image: "/uploads/logo-6c4e4d.png"
 portal_link: https://esstudio.site/newsfeeder
+author: ''

 ---
 First of all, Atom is an extension of XML, just like RSS.
 Atom uses the `.atom` and `.xml` extensions and the `application/atom+xml` mimetype.
 Below is an example of an Atom feed from [https://americanhorrorstory.style/](AHS Blog).
-Having an atom feed on your website is a good idea, you can get more exposure via rss readers like [https://feedly.com/i/subscription/feed%2Fhttps%3A%2F%2Famericanhorrorstory.style%2Ffeed](Feedly), NewsBlur or [NewsFeeder (a website/app i created)](https://esstudio.site/newsfeeder/).
+Having an atom feed on your website is a good idea, you can get more exposure via rss readers like [Feedly](https://feedly.com/i/subscription/feed%2Fhttps%3A%2F%2Famericanhorrorstory.style%2Ffeed), NewsBlur or [NewsFeeder (a website/app i created)](https://esstudio.site/newsfeeder/).

 ```xml
 <?xml version="1.0" encoding="utf-8"?>